ABOUT

 Process

 I've been drawn to making music my entire life.
 Whether it was banging on the keys of an upright piano in my grandfather's lap as a toddler, playing fiddle around a campfire or performing around the U.S., music has always been my rock - grounding me, teaching me, inspiring me and connecting me with community.
-I've been a part of bluegrass bands, jazz bands, folk bands and played classical music but my original music remains the most "me", genre-less and ever-evolving.
+I've been a part of various bands but my original music remains the most "me", genre-less and ever-evolving.

 Collaboration is essential for my creativity.
 I love partnering with other artists and producers to see what we can create.